ehirt/ehirt/README.md

 - 👀 I’m interested in medical devices and space electronics and martial art
 - 🌱 I’m still learning everyday after 25 years of beeing an Electrical Engineer
 - 💞️ I’m looking to collaborate on device development
-- 📫 You can read me under hirt@art-of-technology.ch for technical matters or etienne.hirt@shinson-hapkido.ch for martial arts
+- 📫 You can reach me under etienne.hirt@nanoTRONIC.ch for technical matters or etienne.hirt@shinson-hapkido.ch for martial arts

 <!---